TheFlightSims/windowsserver-mgmttools/README.md

  - **[!bin!](https://github.com/TheFlightSimulationsOfficial/windowsserver-mgmttools/tree/master/!bin!):** store compiled source codes (if the solution source needs to be complied)
  - **[!docs & ref!](https://github.com/TheFlightSimulationsOfficial/windowsserver-mgmttools/tree/master/!docs%20&%20ref!):** store documents and Visual Studio configurations.
 In this project, we use **Visual Studio 2022 (17.4 LTSC)** to edit the sources codes, and **Visual Studio 2019 build tools** for additional compliers.
  - **[!pub!](https://github.com/TheFlightSimulationsOfficial/windowsserver-mgmttools/tree/master/!pub!):** store complied and published packages.
 We will update it monthly, if possible.
+ - **[!makevs!](https://github.com/TheFlightSimulationsOfficial/windowsserver-mgmttools/tree/master/!makevs!):** Make Visual Studio offline layout.
+It is recommeneded to fully editing in this project.
  - **.vs:**: includes Visual Studio source files.
  - **winser-mgmttools.sln:** solution files, contains all required paths for all projects.
  - **The rest of files and folders:** Project files and folders.